Delivery included within the Philippines.

 • refined in surface tone

-• structurally stable for everyday wear
+• stable in structure for everyday wear

 What Is Fashion Jewelry?

-Fashion jewelry is typically formed from base metals such as brass, zinc, or steel, often finished with a thin decorative coating.
+Fashion jewelry is typically formed from base metals such as brass, zinc, or steel, finished with a thin decorative coating.

-These pieces are structured for:
+These pieces are designed for:

 • short-term use